Our Reason To Be...

 We all remember the day we leave home.
 It’s a heady mix of excitement and apprehension at striking out in the adult world alone.
 But the trouble is, some of us are exactly that–alone–without the safety net of mum and dad, or gran and grandad to help dish out a little bit of advice, some support or even just a hug.

-There are over 83,000 children in care in the UK, with 10,000 aged 16-18 branching out on their own in 2013.
+There are about 80.000 children in care in England, with some 10,000 aged 16-18 branching out on their own in every year.
 And we’re determined to make sure that they have the support and help they need to stand confidently on their own two feet and not be thwarted by low expectations of what they can actually achieve.

 Drive Forward was originally called Partners in Hope, a UK charity founded in 1993 which has been working with vulnerable children and young people for the past 20 years.
 Its work was focused in Russia, specifically helping young people from institutional orphanage care.

 Typically, young people will leave, what is for most a lifetime in care, with reasonable educational qualifications but no independent living skills and limited job opportunities.
 Of the 500 orphan graduates in Moscow each year only 10% will make it through to a normal job/family life.

 Our work was about finding and creating higher education and job opportunities with a view to challenging the statistics and developing an environment for real and lasting change on behalf of these young people.

 When it was no longer politically viable to work in Russia, our founder wanted to make the most of the hard-won corporate relationships to transfer the opportunities to UK care leavers and after 4 months of research Drive Forward was set up as a job brokerage in 2010 to help young London care leavers without professional networks to begin their careers.